I registered but don’t see my name on the participant list.

-Online registration closes at 6 p.m. on October 13, 2013.
-Registration is also available at the Scheels and New Balance Sport & Health Expo on Saturday, October 19 for those races that are still open.
+Online registration closes at midnight on October 20, 2017.
+Registration is also available at the Sport & Health Expo Saturday, October 21 if spots are still open.

 Will there be any on-site registration?

-Registration reopens at noon on Saturday, October 19, 2013 at the Scheels and New Balance Sport & Health Expo for races that are not filled.
+Registration reopens at 11 a.m.
+Saturday, October 21, 2017 at the Sport & Health Expo for races that are not filled.
 No race day registration for the Marathon, Half Marathon or 10K.

 Is there prize money?

-In 2013, the Overall Awards for the Male and Female in the marathon and half marathon will include a cash prize of the following: First Place – $250; Second Place – $100; and Third Place – $50.
+In 2017, the Overall Awards for the Male and Female in the marathon and half marathon will include a cash prize of the following: First Place – $250; Second Place – $100; and Third Place – $50.
 Overall winners for the men’s and women’s marathon and half marathon will also receive a trophy from Vetter Stone as the Overall Award Sponsor.
-As part of their sponsorship.
 Medals will be given to all half and full marathon finishers and each age category winner as well.

 The age categories will remain at every ten years for men and women for the 5K, 10K, and full marathon.
 Due to the growth of the half marathon, however, that race was changed to recognize winners within age categories of every 5 years.
 For example men, age 40 – 44 years rather than age 40 – 49 years.
 This will allow more people to win in their age category.

 For more information visit the webpage specific to the race you are running.